 Creativity at Round and Round the Gardens

-Below are some pictures from our first Creative Shoots get together session at Farnham Maltings in November 2013.
+Below are some pictures from my Creative Shoots project at Farnham Maltings in November 2013.

 We were very lucky to be joined by three inspiring and experienced creative artists: